Book Review: The Road She Left Behind

 My Review:

 This book is about family and forgiveness.
-Sometimes when there’s a family emergency, members of the clan will manage to put their bad feelings aside in order to see it through.
+Sometimes, when there’s a family emergency, members of the clan put their bad feelings aside to see it through.
 And that’s exactly what happens here.

-Mother and daughter put aside their anger and resentment in order to put the past behind them and move forward as a family.
+Mother and daughter put aside their anger and resentment to move forward as a family.

-This is a good women’s fiction book, with a little romance thrown in, to read while rocking on your porch or before sleep.
+This is a good women’s fiction book, with a little romance thrown in.
+It would be good to read while rocking on your porch or before you go to sleep.
 It would also be a good beach read.

 About The Author: